RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-10-10-newsletter.md

     - Creating EOSC compliant interoperability policies based on the EOSC Interoperability Framework (IF)
     - Testing the trustworthy and FAIR-enabling repositories prototype
     - Implementation of a shared API for semantic catalogues

 #### Jobs

-There are two positions within the University of Sheffield currently being advertised.

 Check for advertised RSE and RSE-adjacent roles at the [RSE society's vacancies board](https://society-rse.org/careers/vacancies/).